Skip to content

 Email

-To send out invite emails, configure one of the following transports via the EMAIL_TRANSPORT environment variable in your API container.
+Invite links can be copied directly from the dashboard and shared manually.
+If you'd like collaborators to receive email notifications when invited, configure one of the following transports via the EMAIL_TRANSPORT environment variable in your API container.

 SMTP (EMAIL_TRANSPORT=smtp)